jonruida/PowerBI_Insights/README.md

 - **Report**:
   - The REST API allows for more direct integration without the need for browser interaction.
-  - Requires creating an application in Azure AD to obtain access tokens.
+  - Requires creating an application in  [Azure App](https://learn.microsoft.com/en-us/rest/api/power-bi/) to obtain access tokens.
   - The REST API documentation provides detailed examples of how to make the necessary requests.

 - **Problem-Solving**:
-  - Implement an automated OAuth2 authentication flow.
-  - Use tools like Postman to test requests before integrating them into the code.

-### Option 3: DirectQuery Connectivity
+#### Option 3: DirectQuery Connectivity

 - **Technologies/Strategies**:
   - Configure DirectQuery to connect directly to data sources